Mj7378/Jarvis_V1.0/README.md

 ### ⚙️ System & Device Control
 *   **Reliable Command Protocol:** J.A.R.V.I.S. uses a strict JSON-only protocol for device commands, ensuring high reliability.
-*   **Web App Integration:** Issue commands to open a wide range of websites and web apps, including YouTube, WhatsApp, Google Drive, Replit, and more.
+*   **Web App Integration:** Issue commands to open a wide range of built-in websites and web apps, including YouTube, Gmail, Google Drive, GitHub, TradingView, WhatsApp, Replit, and Wikipedia.
+*   **Custom App Launcher:** Add your own favorite web apps to the launcher for quick, voice-activated access.
 *   **Integrated Search:** Directly ask J.A.R.V.I.S. to search Google or YouTube for specific queries.
 *   **System Functions:** Run simulated diagnostics or issue a shutdown command for a complete system lifecycle experience.
-*   **🏠 Home Automation (Simulated):** Command J.A.R.V.I.S. to control smart lights, thermostats, locks, and security cameras.
-All commands are simulated with UI feedback, providing a complete smart-home control experience.
+*   **🏠 Home Automation Integration:** Connect directly to your Home Assistant instance via WebSockets.
+Control lights, locks, climate, fans, and scenes, and view camera feeds directly from the UI.

 ### 🎨 Futuristic HUD & Deep Customization
 *   **Dynamic Panel-Based UI:** A stunning and flexible interface built with React and Tailwind CSS.
 Major functions like Vision Mode, Settings, and the Control Center open in a dedicated side-panel, resizing the main chat view without ever overlapping it.
 This creates a true, non-colliding command center experience.